 Changes in Brain Function Associated with Fibromyalgia

-Here is a quick summary of some of the important changes noted in the study when brain scans of fibromyalgia patients were compared to those without the condition.
+Here is a quick summary of the difference between brain scans of fibromyalgia patients and those without the condition:

-- Blood flow was increased to the part of the brain that handles pain intensity levels.
+- Blood flow increased to the part of the brain that handles pain intensity levels.

 As a result, researchers believe that fibromyalgia is primarily a condition that involves how the brain perceives and responds to pain.
-This also helps to explain why the condition is so closely linked to depression and anxiety.
+This also helps to explain why the condition often goes hand in hand with depression and anxiety.

-While medications for fibromyalgia are few and far between (and offer limited benefits), observing the results of this study can provide some insight.
+While medications for fibromyalgia are few and far between, observing the results of this study can provide some insight.
 It seems that fibromyalgia has much to do with blood flow to the brain.
 This blood must pass through the vertebral arteries.
-Thus, blood flow to the brain is facilitated by the upper cervical spine.
-It makes sense that a misalignment in this vital part of the body can affect the amount of blood reaching certain parts of the brain.
+The upper cervical spine facilitates blood flow to the brain.
+It makes sense that a misalignment in this part of the body can affect the amount of blood reaching the brain.

 If you suffer from fibromyalgia, especially if you have a history of concussion, whiplash, or other head and neck injuries, a misalignment may be contributing to symptoms.
 Scheduling a consultation with an upper cervical chiropractor near you may by the first step toward better overall health.